MicheleCotrufo/pdf2doi/README.md

 # pdf2doi

-pdf2doi is a Python library to extract the DOI or other identifiers (e.g. arXiv ID) starting from the .pdf file of a publication (or from a folder containing several .pdf files).
+pdf2doi is a Python library to automatically extract the DOI or other identifiers (e.g. arXiv ID) starting from the .pdf file of a publication
+(or from a folder containing several .pdf files), and to retrieve bibliographic information.
-It exploits several methods (see below for detailed description) to find a possible identifier, and it validates any result via web queries to public archives (e.g. http://dx.doi.org).
-Additionally, it can **[automatically generate bibtex entries](#generate-list-of-bibtex-entries) for all pdf files in a target folder.**
+It exploits several methods (see below for detailed description) to find a valid identifier of a pdf file, and it validates any result via web queries to public archives (e.g. http://dx.doi.org).
+Additionally, it can **[automatically generate bibtex entries](#generate-list-of-bibtex-entries).**

 pdf2doi can be used either from [command line](#command-line-usage), or inside your [python script](#usage-inside-a-python-script) or, only for Windows, directly from the [right-click context menu](#installing-the-shortcuts-in-the-right-click-context-menu-of-windows) of a pdf file or a folder.